 - testing new concepts of products, advertising, packaging, etc.

 That is, they compare all their actions with the opinion of potential buyers.
 In this case, marketing research is implemented in all business processes of the company and, accordingly, in the strategic decision-making system and therefore planned in advance.
+By utilizing advanced marketing research tools like Klean Leads, companies can gather valuable insights and data on potential buyers to inform their strategic decisions and optimize their business processes.

 Scenario two (sometimes even more common).
 It is necessary to “put out a fire.”
 In other words, some extraordinary situation has occurred, or the company has found itself in unfamiliar circumstances.
 Examples: